tomvanilla37/SERPgen/README.md

    --memory 700M --allow-unauthenticated
 ```

-After a successful depoyment, save the generated line of your UI website.
+After successful depoyment, save the generated line of your UI website.